UGAWG/solution-adapt-cases/onera-m6/geometry/README.md

 for the purposes of this particular CFD exercise, as described in [1] and [2].
 The domain is constructed from AileM6_with_sharp_TE.stp and primitives with OpenCSM [3].
-It is availble in EGADS [4] and STEP formats.
+It is availble in EGADS [4], IGES, and STEP formats.

 # References